-Council Tax is payable on all domestic properties, houses, bungalows, flats, maisonettes, mobile homes and houseboats, whether they are owned or rented.
+Council Tax is payable on all domestic properties, houses, bungalows, flats, maisonettes, mobile homes and houseboats.
+It is payable whether they are owned or rented.

 There is only one Council Tax demand or bill for each home.
-When you reach the first description in the list below that applies to someone in your home, they are the person responsible for the Council Tax bill.
+Check the list below to see if any of the descriptions apply to someone in your home.
+If they do, then that person is responsible for the Council Tax bill.
 They are known as the 'liable person'.

 - resident freeholder such as an owner occupier including those still paying a mortgage on the property